-- 83. The student should be permitted to appeal against a decision that they have committed a disciplinary offence, and/or against the penalty imposed.
+160. The student should be permitted to appeal against a decision that they have committed a disciplinary offence, and/or against the penalty imposed.
 The appeal should be considered by a member of staff who has not been involved at any previous stage.
-Providers can require a student (or their representative) to submit an appeal in writing, by e-mail or online by completing the appropriate form. - 84.
-The appeal stage may involve a review of the formal stage, or a complete rehearing of the case.
-Commonly, an appeal can be made on limited grounds, including but not confined to: - that the procedures were not followed properly; - that the decision maker(s) reached an unreasonable decision; - that the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process; - that there is evidence of bias during the procedure; - that the penalty imposed was disproportionate, or not permitted under the procedures. - 85.
-It is important to be clear about the remit of an appeal to ensure that students understand the purpose and scope.
-If the student's expectations appear to exceed the scope of the appeal stage, the provider should explain this to the student as soon as possible in writing to manage expectations about possible outcomes.
-The procedures should say whether the decision maker can overturn the outcome of the formal stage and substitute its own decision, or whether the matter needs to be referred back to the formal stage for reconsideration. - 86.
-If the student successfully appeals the outcome of an academic misconduct process, the student's case may need to be reconsidered by a Board of Examiners. - 87.
-If the procedures allow for an appeal hearing then the procedures should comply with the principles set out in paragraphs 62 to 70, above.
+Providers can require a student (or their representative) to submit an appeal in writing, by email or online by completing the appropriate form.

+- 161. The appeal stage may involve a review of the formal stage, or a complete rehearing of the case.
+It is good practice to set out the grounds on which a student may appeal.
+Those grounds might include: - That the procedures were not followed properly; - That the decision maker(s) reached an unreasonable decision; - That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process; - That there is bias or reasonable perception of bias during the procedure; - That the penalty imposed was disproportionate, or not permitted under the procedures. - 162.
+It is important to be clear about the remit of an appeal to ensure that students understand its purpose and scope.
+If the student's expectations appear to exceed the scope of the appeal stage, the provider should explain this to the student as soon as possible in writing so that they understand the possible outcomes.
+The procedures should say whether the decision maker can overturn the outcome of the formal stage and substitute its own decision, or whether the matter needs to be referred back to the formal stage for reconsideration. - 163.
+If the student successfully appeals the outcome of a disciplinary process, the provider may need to consider whether there has been an adverse impact upon the student, and whether it should provide a remedy. - 164.
+If the procedures allow for an appeal hearing then the procedures should comply with the principles set out in paragraphs 138 to 146, above.